Synthesizing efficient circuits for Hamiltonian simulation: Results

-The diagonalizing transformation for the Pauli operators in $G_{3x}$ is shown in Appendix \ref{app:3overlap} (Lemma \ref{app:lem:ebasisG5x}).
-Since we have been unable to find a diagonalizing circuit, so as in Section \ref{subsec:H1x} we divide the commuting Paulis into two groups of 4-qubit Paulis,
+\paragraph{Circuit for simulating $e^{-iH_{3x}t}$ : } The diagonalizing transformation for the Pauli operators in $G_{3x}$ is shown in Lemma \ref{app:lem:ebasisG5x} of Supplementary Method 3 (Appendix \ref{app:3overlap}).
+Since we have been unable to find a diagonalizing circuit, so we divide the commuting Paulis into two groups of 4-qubit Paulis,

 and have the following two Hamiltonians.

 Using the diagonalizing circuit of \cite{2017_RWSWT} and have the following.

 where $W_{3x1}=CNOT_{(2;1,3,4)}H_{(2)}$ and $W_{3x2}=CNOT_{(2;3,4,5)}H_{(2)}$, where the rightmost gate is the first one to be applied.
 We denote the state of the qubits $q_1,\ldots,q_4$ and $q_2,\ldots,q_5$ after the application of $W_{3x1}$ and $W_{3x2}$ by the variables $x_1,\ldots,x_4$ and $x_2',\ldots,x_5'$ respectively.
 We have the following expression for the overall phase incurred between $W_{3x1}$, $W_{3x1}^{\dagger}$ and between $W_{3x2}$, $W_{3x2}^{\dagger}$.